 - High levels of employment

 - A large number of small sized businesses

 - A stable agricultural base supporting increasingly diversified businesses.
 Service and tourism businesses have seen significant growth.

 If you are interested in more information, please download the copy of the latest BERL Otago Economic Profile of the Central Otago District, which can be found HERE.

-There is low unemployment and high work force participation across the region, and there has been particularly strong employment growth over the last five years.
-Over the last decade average employment growth has been 4.4% - over twice the national average.
+There is low unemployment and high work force participation across the region, and there has been particularly strong employment growth over recent years.
+Over the last decade average employment growth has been 2.6% - twice the national average.

-Traffic congestion and motorway pile-ups are unheard of in Central Otago.
+Traffic congestion and motorway pile-ups are rare in Central Otago.
 The major transit routes are well designed and maintained to accommodate the increase in traffic flow that has occurred over the last five years.

 Central Otago business have been growing in average size as they have benefited from a decade of economic growth.
-Businesses are still relatively small compared to the rest of the country, employing 2.8FTEs compared with the national average of 3.6 FTEs.
+Businesses are still relatively small compared to the rest of the country, employing on average 3.3 FTEs.